maxim-eyengue/Python-Codes/DE_Zoomcamp_2025/01_docker_terraform/README.md

 ```
 - This command will create a network for the containers specified in the configuration file, and build and run those containers.

-- To stop `docker-compose`, we press **Control+C**.
+- To stop `docker-compose`, we press `Ctrl+c`.
 However, to shut it down properly and remove the network and containers, we should use:
   ```bash
   docker-compose down
   ```